citymunch/partners.citymunchapp.com/content/index.md

 Want to see it in action?
 Download our [iOS](https://itunes.apple.com/gb/app/citymunch/id1078980559) or [Android](https://play.google.com/store/apps/details?id=com.CityMunch.app) app and see for yourself.

+Want to see some example code of how you can implement a CityMunch partnership?
+Check out our [open source Slack bot](https://github.com/citymunch/slack-bot), which uses the very same APIs partners do!

 <img src="/images/consumer-mobile-apps.jpg" />

 **Not a developer?** You might have found this page by accident.